When Did the Wall in Berlin Go Up – A Historical Overview

 3. The Impact of the Berlin Wall

-The construction of the Berlin Wall had significant ramifications for Germany and the world at large.
+The erection of the Berlin wall brought far reaching consequences in Germany and the entire world.
 Here are some key impacts:

 3.1 Political Repression